Nodding Bur-Marigold

 Cultivation: The preference is full or partial sun, wet conditions, and mucky soil.
 Occasional flooding is readily tolerated, although this species is not an emergent aquatic.
 Sometimes the leaves succumb to powdery mildew during the fall.
 This plant is less tolerant of dry conditions than other Bidens spp.

-Comments: The attractiveness of the flowers is variable, depending upon the length of the ray florets; these florets may or may not be present.
+Comments: The attractiveness of the flowers is variable, depending upon the length of the petaloid rays, which are not always present.
 It is fairly easy to distinguish Nodding Bur-Marigold from other Bidens spp. because of its undivided leaves and achenes with 4 awns (rarely fewer).
 Plants with flowerheads that are large and showy can resemble Bidens laevis (Smooth Bur-Marigold), but this latter species doesn't occur in Illinois.
-The ray florets of Smooth Bur-Marigold are at least as long as the outer floral bracts and it usually has showier flowers.
-When the flowerheads of Nodding Bur-Marigold lack ray florets, this species can be confused with Bidens connata (Purple-Stemmed Beggar's Tick) and Bidens comosa (Swamp Beggar's Tick).
-Nodding Bur-Marigold differs from these latter species by its leaves, which are sessile or clasp and nearly surround the stem.
+The petaloid rays of Smooth Bur-Marigold are at least as long as the outer floral bracts (phyllaries) and it usually has showier flowers.
+When the flowerheads of Nodding Bur-Marigold lack petaloid rays, this species can be confused with Bidens connata (Purple-Stemmed Beggar's Tick) and Bidens comosa (Swamp Beggar's Tick).
+Nodding Bur-Marigold differs from these latter species by its leaves, which are sessile or they clasp and nearly surround the stem.
 Purple-Stemmed Beggar's Tick and Swamp Beggar's Tick have leaves with distinct petioles that are winged or unwinged.
 The flowerheads of Nodding Bur-Marigold nod downward with age, while the flowerheads of the latter two species usually remain more erect.

 Return